Honda Maintenance Minder

 Use of a cooling system flushing process that “reconditions” the existing coolant should never be used, as the procedure cannot completely reverse the chemical deterioration that occurs to coolant during use.
 Also, coolant replacement intervals should not be exceeded, as there is no difference in the coolant replacement interval between normal and severe conditions.

-Please reference your Honda Owners Manual or contact your Wilde Honda Sarasota service advisor for additional questions regarding your vehicle’s maintenance.
+Please reference your Honda Owners Manual or contact your Wilde East Towne Honda service advisor for additional questions regarding your vehicle’s maintenance.